First ship with Ukraine grain cleared to sail on to Lebanon

 The shelling damaged a pier, an industrial enterprise, residential buildings, a garage cooperative, a supermarket and a pharmacy, Kim said.
 It wasn’t immediately clear if there were any casualties.

 Mykolaiv is a southern port city, somewhat on par with Odesa, and is located on the Black Sea.
-The Russians have said in April they want control over not just eastern, but southern Ukraine, too.
+The Russians said in April they wanted control over not just eastern, but southern Ukraine.
 Taking over Odesa and Mykolaiv in the south will give them control over the entire Black Sea coast and a land corridor to the breakaway Moldovan region of Transnistria.

+In eastern Ukraine, Russian shelling killed at least four civilians in Donetsk province in 24 hours, Ukraine’s presidential office said Wednesday.

-Amid the relentless onslaught by Moscow's forces, Zelenskyy issued an order to all those remaining in the country's embattled Donetsk region to evacuate as soon as possible.
+Amid the relentless onslaught by Moscow's forces, Zelenskyy issued an order to all those remaining in the embattled province to evacuate as soon as possible.

-The compulsory evacuation effort aims to take 200,000-220,000 people out of the eastern province by fall, officials say.
+The compulsory evacuation is meant to remove 200,000-220,000 people from Donetsk province by the fall, officials say.

+Donetsk Gov. Pavlo Kyrylenko estimated a higher number — 250,000 — ought to leave, though he noted that many residents reluctant to go.

 Robert Badendieck and Mehmet Guzel in Istanbul contributed to this report.